munificent/craftinginterpreters/book/functions.md

 it implicitly returns `nil`.

 Let's try it out.
-We finally have enough power to support this classic example -- a recursive function to calculate Fibonacci numbers.
+We finally have enough power to support this classic example -- a recursive function to calculate Fibonacci numbers:

 <span name="slow"></span>